Permutation-based tests for discontinuities in event studies: Theory

-\begin{remark} The test $\hat{\phi}_{n}$ specified in Algorithm 1 is a randomized test and has a random outcome when $\widehat{T}_{n}=\widehat{T}_{n}^{\ast }$.
-One can construct a non-randomized (and more conservative) version by replacing $\hat{p}_{n}$ with zero.
+\begin{remark} The test specified in Algorithm 1 is a randomized test and has a random outcome when $\widehat{T}_{n}=\widehat{T} _{n}^{\ast }$ { (i.e., it rejects the null hypothesis with probability $\hat{p}_n$ independent of the data); see Section 3.1 in \cite{lehmannromano2005} for details about randomized tests.} One can construct a non-randomized (and more conservative) version by replacing $\hat{p}_{n}$ with zero.
 Also, in practice, $M_{n}$ may be too large to consider $G_n$ in its entirety.
 In such cases, we could replace ${G}_n$ with a random subset of it, denoted by $\widehat{G}_n$, and composed of the identity permutation and an i.i.d.\ sample of permutations in ${G}_n$.
-All of the formal results in this paper apply if we use $\widehat{G}_n$ instead of ${G}_n$ in Algorithm 1. \end{remark}
+All of the formal results in this paper apply if we use $ \widehat{G}_n$ instead of ${G}_n$ in Algorithm 1. \end{remark}

+\begin{remark} In this paper, we use the Cram\'er-von Mises statistic in \eqref{eq:CVM} for concreteness and simplicity of exposition.
+However, the supplement of this paper shows that our main results extend well beyond this particular statistic.
+In particular, the asymptotic validity of the permutation test extends to any other rank statistic, i.e., a statistic that only depends on the rank of the observations.
+Furthermore, our consistency result applies to any other rank statistic under mild regularity conditions.
+For example, both of these results hold if we replace \eqref{eq:CVM} with the Kolmogorov-Smirnov statistic, given by